Feedback computability on Cantor space: Feedback computability relative to a structure

 \subsection{Example: $\alpha$-infinite time Turing machines}

 For an admissible ordinal $\alpha$, the $(\alpha, \alpha)$-infinite time Turing machines (ITTMs) provide a different model which captures the $\alpha$-computable sets.
-We now show how to represent this model via oracle feedback computation.
+We now show how to represent this model via oracle feedback computation, which highlights the value of feedback computation as a machine model for Borel maps.

 The following definition is a straightforward generalization of the $(\infty, \w)$-Turing machines of \cite{HL} and the $(\alpha, \alpha)$-Turing machines in \cite{KS1}.